Capital protected plan with the opportunity for 4.5% growth pa and early maturity…

-The MB UK Kick Out Deposit Plan offers a potential 1.5% interest per year (not compounded).
-Although it has a maximum term of seven years, it will ‘kick out’ early provided the value of the FTSE 100 Index at the end of each year from year 4 onwards, is the same or higher than its value at the start of the plan.
+The MB UK Kick Out Deposit Plan offers a potential 4.5% interest per year (not compounded).
+Although it has a maximum term of six years, it will ‘kick out’ early provided the value of the FTSE 100 Index at the end of each year from year 4 onwards, is at or above its value at the start of the plan.

-That’s a potential 6% after four years, 7.5% after five years, etc. The downside is that the return is not guaranteed, and so if the FTSE ends lower at the end of each year, you only get your initial capital back at the end of the full term.
+That’s a potential 18% after four years, 22.5% after five years, etc. The downside is that the return is not guaranteed, and so if the FTSE has dropped at the end of each year, you only get your initial capital back at the end of the full term.

 This product offers the same capital protection as any other savings account, and as a deposit, also includes FSCS cover up to the banks & building societies £85,000 compensation limit.
 It can also be held as a cash ISA and accepts ISA transfers to take advantage of tax free returns.

-1.5% pa may not sound like its going to change the world, but with the best long term fixed rate deposit is currently offering less than 1%, and the rate for a fixed rate Cash ISA even less this new deposit plan from MB could be an appealing alternative.
+4.5% pa may not sound like its going to change the world, but with the best long term fixed rate deposit is currently offering around 2.4%, and the rate for a fixed rate Cash ISA even less this deposit plan from MB could be an appealing alternative.

 Capital Protected Product

 Eligible for the Financial Services Compensation Scheme up to £85,000 for an individual or up to £170,000 for a joint deposit account

 Available for Cash ISA, ISA Transfer and Direct Investments.
 Also available to businesses, charities, trusts and SIPP and SSAS pension schemes

 No maximum for ISA transfers and non-ISA investments